klimbeta/klimbeta/docs/guide/Why/AddValue.md

 <!-- ---------------------------------------------------------------------------- -->
 ## Variety

-Creativity Competitions increase the **variety** of movements by finding producing novel moves, routes, walls, and ways of thinking.
+Creativity Competitions increase the **variety** of movements by finding producing novel Moves, Routes, walls, and ways of thinking.